4. Social Inclusion

 Social inclusion policies specifically targeting young people aim to reduce school drop-out, improve access to the labour market and reduce social inequalities, seeking to improve the living conditions of individuals and families who are below the absolute poverty line.

 Italy has also approved a national strategy to fight poverty and social exclusion, which includes, among the main interventions, the establishment of the Citizenship Income(Reddito di Cittadinanza) through decree-law No. 4 of 28 January 2019, converted with law 26 of 28 March 2019, namely income support conditioned on the commitment to follow a personalized path aimed at social inclusion and employment.
-Italian citizens, including young adults and families in poverty can apply for it starting from 6 March 2019 (par.4.4).
+Italian citizens, including young adults and families in poverty can apply for it starting from 6 March 2019 (par.4.4) and that has been slightly modified and integrated with the GOL (Garanzia dell’Occupabilità dei lavoratori - Workers Occupability Guarantee) program of the PNRR (National Plan for Resilience and Resistance), part of MISSION 5, pivot of the reform action in the field of active labour policies, which in addition to GOL provides for the launch of a New National Competence Plan, the strengthening of employment centres and of the dual system.
+The duration of the program coincides with that of the PNRR and is therefore the five-year period 2021/2025.

 The Social Protection and Inclusion Network is the national coordinating body for social interventions and social services.
 Chaired by the Minister of Labour and Social Policy and made up of representatives from different levels of government, the Network is a permanent structure for comparing and programming social policies, as well as a space of involvement of the third sector and other stakeholders in policy decisions.
 The Network is divided into technical committees (including the Committee on Fighting Poverty) and is responsible for the development of three national plans: